jenkinsci/warnings-ng-plugin/doc/Documentation.md

 #### Quality gate configuration

 You can define several quality gates that will be checked after the issues have been reported.
-These quality gates help you to modify Jenkins' build status so that you immediately see if the desired quality of your product is met.
+These quality gates let you to modify Jenkins' build status so that you immediately see if the desired quality of your product is met.
 A build can be set to **unstable** or **failed** for each of these quality gates.
-All quality gates use a simple metric: you can define the number of issues that must not be reached to pass a given quality gate.
+All quality gates use a simple metric: the maximum number of issues that can be found and still pass a given quality gate.

 ![quality gate](images/quality-gate.png)